-In this final (for now, at least) blog post I will show the pro tips that might come in handy.
-It is a little mix and match of all my notes that didn’t make it into the previous blog posts, but are still too good to go.
+Here are my pro tips.
+It is a little mix and match of all my notes that didn’t make it into the previous blog posts but are still too good to go.

 If something goes south where can you find the log files?
 On the ZDM service host:

-On the source and target hosts you can also find additional log files containg all the commands that are executed by ZDM:
+On the source and target hosts you can also find additional log files containing all the commands that are executed by ZDM:

 Now, you can use